Disabled Persons Seek CRPDs Vibrant Role For The Socioeconomic Uplift - UrduPoint

 Talking about Sayya, Asim Zafar said that functional members of his team were disabled and they understand the real issues and attitudes of society towards disabled persons.
 He said that his team had been working to make disabled persons independent by inspiring and counseling them.

-When contacted, Deputy Director Rana Saeed Ramzan said that the council was the sole organization which was issuing a disability certificate for differently-abled persons and with this certificate, individuals could avail important services provided by the government of Pakistan.
+When contacted, Deputy Director Rana Saeed Ramzan said that the council was the sole organization that was issuing a disability certificate for differently-abled persons and with this certificate, individuals could avail of important services provided by the government of Pakistan.

 He said the CRPD has taken various steps in making Islamabad a friendly city for persons with disabilities and ensuring a two per cent quota of jobs in the Federal government.
-He said the on proposal of the council, Capital Development Authority (CDA) has already started to make ramps at 40 different places with signs.
+He said that on the proposal of the council, the Capital Development Authority (CDA) has already started to make ramps at 40 different places with signs.

 \395\778